feldera/dist-design/README.md

 periodically checkpointed.
 To recover, all of the workers load the most recent checkpoint and replay the input starting from that point, discarding any duplicate output that this produces.
-Graceful shutdown and restart is a special case of crash recovery in which no input needs to be replayed.
+Graceful shutdown and restart is a special case of crash recovery where there is no output beyond the checkpoint and thus no input to be replayed (although there might be unprocessed input).

 This form of fault tolerance has the following requirements, each of which may be implemented in a variety of fashions: